svivek07/Test-Scenerios/README.md

 # Test-Scenerios
-Wrote 150+ test scenerios on PASSPORT SEVA web application
+test scenerios on PASSPORT SEVA web application
+Had written and Tested 150+ Test Scenerios on the application